rsoesemann/salesforce-isv-cockpit/README.md

 [![Deploy](https://deploy-to-sfdx.com/dist/assets/images/DeployToSFDX.svg)](https://deploy-to-sfdx.com)

-From there you can eighter build Unlocked Packages from it or even push it into a Packaging org using the deployMetadata.sh script.
+From there you can either build Unlocked Packages from it or even push it into a Packaging org using the deployMetadata.sh script.

 Feel free to fork the repo and extend it.
 We would love to get improvements as Pull Request from you.
-Or create issues when you find a problem but don't wont to fix it on your own.
+Or create issues when you find a problem but don't want to fix it on your own.